kit-cel/EP-FFT-BP/README.md

 If you're interested in contributing, reporting issues, asking questions, or collaborating, please don’t hesitate to get in touch.

-[1] L. Schmid, C. Muth, L. Schmalen, ``Uncertainty Propagation in the Fast Fourier Transform'', accepted for publication at the International Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC), Surrey, UK, July 2025.
+[1] L. Schmid, C. Muth, L. Schmalen, ``Uncertainty Propagation in the Fast Fourier Transform'', accepted for publication at the _International Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC)_ , Surrey, UK, July 2025, preprint available at https://arxiv.org/pdf/2504.10136

 ---